department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2022-06-07-mobile-v2-appointments-index.md

 This will involve:
 - creating a feature flag that will determine how the data is fetched and serialized
-- creating new serializers for each of the four appointment types: VA appointments, CC appointments, VA appointment requests, and CC appointment requests
+- creating new adapters for each of the four appointment types: VA appointments, CC appointments, VA appointment requests, and CC appointment requests
 - refactoring the appointments proxy.
 This service class already does too much.
 At the very least, we should extract all v2 functionality into a new service class.
 - using the new VAOS V2 service classes to fetch the data.
 - Because the mobile app does not separate appointments by type like the web app does and instead interleaves them into a single list, we will need to make all of [these](#web-app-index-functionality) requests up-front with slight modifications.
 We will need to request: